Umarfoo/Belly_Button_Biodiversity_Plotly_JavaScript/README.md

+# Link to the Deployed Website
+[Click here](https://umarfoo.github.io/plotly-challenge/) to see the deployed website.

 # plotly-challenge - Belly Button Biodiversity

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.